 How Jason Kidd built a successful career.
 Explore key moments that defined the journey.

-Jason Kidd is a highly decorated American basketball coach and former player.
-As a player, Kidd was a 10-time NBA All-Star known for his versatility.
-He earned six All-NBA Team selections and nine All-Defensive Team honors.
-Kidd won an NBA championship with the Dallas Mavericks in 2011 and secured two Olympic gold medals playing for the U.S. national team.
-His achievements led to his induction into the Naismith Memorial Basketball Hall of Fame in 2018.
-In 2021, he was named to the NBA 75th Anniversary Team, solidifying his legacy as one of the league's all-time greats.
-He currently serves as the head coach for the Dallas Mavericks.
+Jason Kidd is a highly decorated American basketball coach and former player, currently coaching the Dallas Mavericks.
+As a player, he was a dominant point guard, earning 10 All-Star selections, six All-NBA Team nods, and nine All-Defensive Team honors.
+He secured an NBA championship with the Mavericks in 2011 and two Olympic gold medals with the U.S. national team.
+Kidd's contributions to basketball have been recognized with two inductions into the Naismith Memorial Basketball Hall of Fame and a place on the NBA 75th Anniversary Team.

-In 1994, Jason Kidd was selected by the Dallas Mavericks in the first round of the NBA draft as the second overall pick.
+In 1994, Jason Kidd was drafted by the Dallas Mavericks in the first round as the second overall pick.

-During the 1996–97 season, Jason Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer for Michael Finley, A.C.
-Green, and Sam Cassell.
+During the 1996–97 season, Jason Kidd was traded to the Phoenix Suns with Tony Dumas and Loren Meyer.

-In Jason Kidd's first full season with the Suns in 1997–98, the team's win total improved by 16 games.
+In his first full season with the Phoenix Suns, in 1997–98, the team's win total improved by 16 games.

-Before the start of the 1999–00 season, the Phoenix Suns acquired Penny Hardaway from the Orlando Magic, aiming to create the best backcourt duo in the league with Jason Kidd.
+Before the start of the 1999–00 season, the Phoenix Suns acquired Penny Hardaway, hoping to create the best backcourt duo in the league.

 In 1999, Jason Kidd participated in the USA Olympic Qualifying Tournament, where the team finished with a 10-0 record, winning a gold medal and earning a spot at the 2000 Olympics.

-In 2000, Jason Kidd was appointed as one of Team USA's tri-captains for the 2000 Olympics in Sydney, leading the team to an undefeated record of 8–0 and a gold medal.
+In 2000, Jason Kidd was appointed as one of Team USA's tri-captains for the 2000 Olympics at Sydney, where he led the team to an undefeated 8-0 record and a gold medal.

 In 2001, Jason Kidd began playing for the New Jersey Nets.